 A cohort is defined as a group of students (and teachers) who stay together.
 The size of the cohort depends on the physical space available in the classroom or learning space as well as the number of students assigned to a teacher.
 In scenario 1, the size of the cohorts follows typical trends at the CSCE.
+Cohorts should be maintained during recess and lunch.
 Activities which bring together several groups should be limited as far as possible.
 Teachers will move from one place of learning or classroom to another rather than having students move.
-In high school, the cohorts may be larger to accommodate the demands of the schedules.
+In high school, the cohorts may be larger to accommodate the demands of the schedules and could represent the whole group of students.
+Teachers should not gather as a cohort.